why BlackBerry Limited [BB] is a Good Choice for Investors After New Price Target of $8.29

 RBC Capital Mkts have made an estimate for BlackBerry Limited shares, keeping their opinion on the stock as Sector Perform, with their previous recommendation back on March 21, 2022.
 The new note on the price target was released on August 18, 2021, representing the official price target for BlackBerry Limited stock.

-The Average True Range (ATR) for BlackBerry Limited is set at 0.37, with the Price to Sales ratio for BB stock in the period of the last 12 months amounting to 6.11.
-The Price to Book ratio for the last quarter was 3.13, with the Price to Cash per share for the same quarter was set at 1.20.
-Price to Free Cash Flow for BB in the course of the last twelve months was 756.81 with Quick ratio for the last quarter at 2.30.
+The Average True Range (ATR) for BlackBerry Limited is set at 0.40, with the Price to Sales ratio for BB stock in the period of the last 12 months amounting to 5.75.
+The Price to Book ratio for the last quarter was 2.77, with the Price to Cash per share for the same quarter was set at 1.13.

-BlackBerry Limited [BB] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 7.57.
-With this latest performance, BB shares gained by 14.14% in over the last four-week period, additionally sinking by -24.36% over the last 6 months – not to mention a drop of -16.63% in the past year of trading.
+BlackBerry Limited [BB] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -8.66.
+With this latest performance, BB shares gained by 0.30% in over the last four-week period, additionally sinking by -30.41% over the last 6 months – not to mention a drop of -27.42% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and BlackBerry Limited [BB] shares currently have an operating margin of -16.69 and a Gross Margin at +51.62.
 BlackBerry Limited’s Net Margin is presently recorded at -123.63.